-You know it when it happens because you start to look washed out and tired – your hair color isn’t working.
+You know it when it happens because you start to look washed out and tired – your hair colour isn’t working.
 To say it isn’t flattering is probably an understatement.
 Are the things you’re doing to hide the grey hairs aging you?
 That’s not the way it’s supposed to be.

 Your hair can look dull and damaged if it is too orange or reddish.
 Now is the time to start using an ash toner!
 Brassy hair makes your skin look redder and tired, and it puts years to your age.

 If your face isn’t ready for it, being too light can be as aging as being too dark.
-Again, hair is not one color all over, and it’s important to maintain a level of contrast.
+Again, hair is not one colour all over, and it’s important to maintain a level of contrast.

 Too many highlights can make your hair look damaged and tired.
 It may even look like wire wool.
 Don’t go for cool-toned highlights which work well when you’re young but not now.
 Golden tones around your face make you look more youthful because they add brightness.

 I know a lot of women love all over red hair.
 But I think it is aging and old-fashioned.
 Your skin starts to lose pigment after 40, and the contrast between hair and skin is too much.
-Use a color-enhancing shampoo, or even a few highlights or a little copper to look more natural.
+Use a colour-enhancing shampoo, or even a few highlights or a little copper to look more natural.

-The secret of chunky color is in the placement; such as a section in your fringe or around your hairline to frame your face.
+The secret of chunky colour is in the placement; such as a section in your fringe or around your hairline to frame your face.
 If you’re grey, experiment with pastel tones like pale pink or smoky blue.
 That can be very stylish.

 If you want to know even more about hair that’s grey or greying, or if you have more Bad Hair Days than you have cups of tea in a month, get your copy of Grey Hair & You.
 Will it help?
 Yes!

-Are you guilty of any of these hair color mistakes?
+Are you guilty of any of these hair colour mistakes?
 Are you happy with your hair?
 Do you despair of ever having gorgeous locks again?
 Share some of your woes and triumphs; we love to hear from you!